Inflation continues to spike as it has since the start of the year.

 - Other motor fuels: 56.5% (which is the largest 12-month increase for this line item since 2008)

 Ready for a bicycle ride, anyone?

-For tips on making a tank of gas last longer, read, “8 Bad Driving Habits That Are Costing You.”
+For tips on making a tank of gas last longer, read, “8 Bad Driving Habits That Cost You at the Pump.”

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.